 Mapping, also known as clustering and webbing, is a graphic form of listing that simply involves jotting down ideas on a large writing surface and then making connections by associating similarly themed ideas with color-coded circles or underlines of distinct patterns and then indicating other relationships by linking with lines.

 How you produce the map, exactly, is up to you, but as with any other brainstorming tool, wait until you’ve (temporarily) run out of ideas before you begin making connections — but don’t hesitate to continue recording new ideas as you marshal others.
+The Creately blog has a great article with several other visual brainstorming strategies you can try.

 You know the topic you want to write about, or the outline of a novel’s plot, but you don’t know how to populate the piece with ideas?
 Go to the reference section of a library, or call up reference Web sites.
 As you read about a current or past event, or a contemporary or historical issue, record the ideas in list or map form.
 You might find the key point you’ve been looking for, or change the one you had in favor of this new detail.